jibone/jibone.github.com/_posts/2010-11-30-philosophy-professor-and-invisible-chair.md

 ---
-layout: post
+layout: blog
 title: The philosophy professor and the invisible chair
 date: 2010-11-30 00:50:16
-category: stories
+category: story
-tags:
+tags: philosophy

 ---

-# The philosophy professor and the invisible chair

 A philosophy professor asked his student just one question for their final exam.
 The question was :-